-Laboratory abnormalities that constitute an AE in their own right (i.e., are considered clinically significant, induce clinical signs or symptoms, require concomitant therapy or require changes in study treatment), should be recorded on the AE CRF.
+Laboratory abnormalities that constitute an AE in their own right (i.e. are considered clinically significant, induce clinical signs or symptoms, require concomitant therapy or require changes in study treatment), should be recorded on the AE CRF.
 Whenever possible, a diagnosis, rather than a symptom should be provided (e.g. anemia instead of low hemoglobin).
-Laboratory abnormalities that meet the criteria for AE should be followed until they have returned to normal or an adequate explanation of the abnormality is found .
+Laboratory abnormalities that meet the criteria for AE should be followed until they have returned to normal or an adequate explanation of the abnormality is found.
 When an abnormal laboratory or test result corresponds to a sign/symptom of an already reported AE, it is not necessary to separately record the lab/test result as an additional event.

 A grade 3 or 4 event (severe) as per CTCAE v4.03 does not automatically indicate an SAE unless it meets the definition of serious as defined below and/or as per investigator's discretion.
+A dose hold or medication for the laboratory abnormality may be required by the protocol, in which case the laboratory abnormality would still, by definition, be an AE and must be reported as such.